alimshafiei/Professional_Forest_Projects/PF_On_MNIST/README.md

 Run the Jupyter notebook:

 bash
-jupyter notebook your-notebook.ipynb
+jupyter notebook PF_MNIST1.ipynb
 Project Structure
 PF_On_MNIST/README.md: Project documentation and instructions.

 PF_On_MNIST/LICENSE: MIT License for the project.

-PF_On_MNIST/your-notebook.ipynb: Main Jupyter notebook containing the code and analysis.
+PF_On_MNIST/PF_MNIST1.ipynb: Main Jupyter notebook containing the code and analysis.

-PF_On_MNIST/data/: Directory for storing dataset files (if applicable).

 PF_On_MNIST/performance_metrics.xlsx: Excel file comparing the performance metrics of different models.